jin-zhe/jin-zhe.github.io/_posts/2018-02-18-getting-up-to-speed-with-anaconda.md

 * The trailing `anaconda` in the end indicates that we wish to initialize our environment with the 'anaconda' meta-package.
 This is entirely optional!

-Once the new environemnt is prepared, let's clean up the installation cache
+Once the new environment is prepared, let's clean up the installation cache
 {% highlight bash %}
 conda clean --all
 {% endhighlight %}